BetSmartMedia/gesundheit/doc/index.rst

 during application startup, assign it to ``gesundheit.defaultEngine`` and not have to think about binding after that.

-For more complicated scenarios where you need control over the exact connections used (e.g. transactions) you will need to understand the engine/binding system.

 Engines
 -------

-An engine is any object that implements the following API:
+An engine is gesundheits interface to a SQL database.

   **render(query)**
     Render the given query instance to a SQL string.
 This method **must** be synchronous, and will usually just delegate to a subclass of :class:`dialects::BaseDialect`.

-  **connect(callback)**
-    Call ``callback(err, client)`` where `client` is an object with a ``query`` method that works the same as those of the pg and mysql driver clients.
+  **query(statementText, [params], [callback])**
+    Perform the SQL query in ``statementText``, binding any parameters given.
+    If the optional callback is included, call it with the results

 Gesundheit exports factory functions for creating :func:`engines::postgres` and :func:`engines::mysql` engines: